 July 2025: Known Windows Update Issues

-- Windows 11 24H2: Update hangs or stalls during installation
+- Windows 11 24H2: Installations hanging or stalling during the update process.

-For such cases, try installing updates in Safe Mode, or temporarily switch to a local account before retrying.
+In these cases, it may help to install updates in Safe Mode, or temporarily switch from a Microsoft account to a local account and retry the installation.

 👉 Fix for Windows Update Error KB5063060